e-kai00/yoga-studio/README.md

 <br>

 + __Navigation__
-    + The navigation shows the studio logo and name in the left corner: Sattva that links to the home page.
+    + Shows the studio logo and name in the left corner: Sattva that links to the home page.
     + The other navigation links are featured to the right: Home, About, Contact which link to different website pages.
     + The navigation is consistent across all webpages which allows the user to easily navigate from one page to another.